jjmstark/bloc/README.md

 bloc init builds a base structure for your blockchain app as well as sets some default parameters values for creating transactions.
 These can be edited in the config.yaml file in your app directory.

-The config.yaml file also holds the app's "appURL".
+The config.yaml file also holds the app's "apiURL".
 This can be configured to point to an isolated test network, or the real Ethereum network.
 You can change this link, which will allow you to build and test in a sandboxed environment, and later re-deploy on the real Ethereum blockchain.

 You will find the following files in your newly created app directory: